jamieatiyah/TFL-Analysis-using-Spark/README.md

 ## Project Highlights

-- Utilized Apache Spark 3.3.2 for data analysis and hypothesis testing.
+- Utilised Apache Spark 3.3.2 for data analysis and hypothesis testing.
 - Tested two hypotheses related to bike rentals in London in 2014.
 - Found statistically significant differences in bike ride durations between spring and autumn.
 - Explored the relationship between bike rentals and traffic volume.